Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Using email marketing to promote a new dropshipping store is tricky however — because you won’t have an existing mailing list to send any newsletters to!

-But it’s still worth spending time on developing an email marketing strategy, and there are two key ways to build an email marketing list:
+But it’s still worth spending time on developing an email marketing strategy.
+There are two key ways to build an email marketing list:

 - By running online ads that point people to a squeeze page (where you offer visitors an incentive for signing up to your mailing list)

-- By capturing email addresses on your website (for example, via a promise of a discount code upon signing up to your list).
+- By capturing email addresses on your website (for example, by promising visitors a discount code when they sign up to your list).

 If you can build a large, high-quality email list, you’ll find that promoting new product ranges and making sales becomes considerably easier over time.

-You can also use your mailing list to promote any new videos or posts that you produce as part of your content marketing strategy.
+You can also use this mailing list to promote any new videos or posts that you produce as part of your content marketing strategy.

 For more information on creating a successful email marketing strategy, check out our guide to e-newsletters and email marketing.